 All sprouts are great to eat when you want to support your detoxification pathways.
 Radish sprouts, however, are especially beneficial for clearing out and strengthening the liver and removing gallstones.

-This is because radishes have been found to have substances, especially in their leaves, that can help with the removal of bilirubin.
-Bilirubin is a yellowish-brown fluid that is created through the breakdown of red blood cells.
+This is because radishes contain substances, especially in their leaves, that can help remove bilirubin.
+Bilirubin is a yellowish-brown pigment produced during the breakdown of red blood cells.
 It is one of the key ingredients in bile.

 Radish sprouts have a spicy flavor that is refreshing and delightful for people who like a little zest with their meal!